jfarooq1/WH-Automation-Farooq/README.md

 # WalletHub-Automation

-1. Clone/Download the repositry
+1. Clone/Download the repositry.
-2. Update Facebook Email/Password, WalletHub Email/Password in the src/main/java/resources/parameters.properties
+2. Update Facebook Email/Password, WalletHub Email/Password in the src/main/java/resources/parameters.properties.
 2. Import in IDE or just enter "mvn test" in terminal from the project location.
 3. Logging is enabled on console and Stored in File as well.